Kiryat Bialik: Entertainment

 In the city, there is a municipal library with two branches, one in the Tzur Shalom area and one in the old Bialik area.
 The city has two "Pisgah Center", where various classes for children and teenagers, events, and performances are held.

 The "Afek Country Club" in the city features swimming pools and gyms.
 In 2019, the Yagur swimming pool was closed after 58 years of operation.

 Every year in May, the city hosts the "Bialik Festival for Literature and Poetry," which includes cultural performances, meetings with authors, concerts, and children's plays.

 Three youth movements operate in Kiryat Bialik: Scouts, HaNoar HaOved VeHaLomed, and HaMahanot HaOlim.

 Kiryat Bialik operates a conservatory for music studies and voice development and also has the "Young Bialik" youth band, which performs in Israel and abroad.

 The city has a museum dedicated to the history of the city, located in Beit Katz, known as Museum of the History of Kiryat Bialik.

 Additionally, within the city is the Kiryon Shopping Mall, one of the largest shopping malls in the country and the largest in the north.

 The city has a promenade named after Shimon Peres along the Gedora stream, stretching over several kilometers, starting from Rabin Square in the north to HaEmekim Street in the south of the city.
 Additionally, there are several parks throughout the city, including: Savyon Garden, which once housed the Savyon Cinema, Miriam Garden, Esther Park, HaBanim Park in the Afek neighborhood, and a park named after Ariel Sharon in the Tzur Shalom neighborhood.

+Voting Patterns

+In the 2022 election, 51 percent of voters in Kiryat Bialik voted for the parties of the center-left coalition led by Yair Lapid, while 47 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu and 0.1 percent voted for the Arab parties.